List of atmospheric pressure records in Europe: United Kingdom

-Though the lowest pressure may be second to the Night of the big wind low, which saw a value of 27.25 inHg at Sumburgh Head, Shetland on non-calibrated, non-standard equipment 6–7 January 1839, with the mainland at Cape Wrath reporting an observed pressure of 27.32 inHg.
+Though the lowest pressure may be second to the Night of the Big Wind low, which saw a value of 27.25 inHg at Sumburgh Head, Shetland on non-calibrated, non-standard equipment 6–7 January 1839, with the mainland at Cape Wrath reporting an observed pressure of 27.32 inHg.

 On 26 January 1884, during the Ochtertyre storm the Ben Nevis summit weather station recorded a low pressure of 784.7 hPa (at high altitude (above 750 m) and not reduced to sea level) this is proposed as being almost certainly the lowest surface pressure ever recorded in the UK, though due to altitude and not being a value reduced to sea level is not considered comparable to the other records presented here.

-A low pressure of 914.0mb affected the UK during the Braer Storm on 10 January 1993, however this figure is discounted as this reading was not recorded in the UK.
+A low pressure of 914.0 hPa affected the UK during the Braer Storm on 10 January 1993, however this figure is discounted as this reading was not recorded in the UK.